Easy Code - Visual Assembler

 Edgard Hansen

-For allowing to include the header files for GoAsm (from his excellent GoAsm Headers project available at Donkey's Stable).
-Although Easy Code finally has its own include files, the GoAsm Headers project can still be used (see the Using the GoAsm headers topic).
+For allowing Easy Code to be able to work with the header files for GoAsm (from his excellent GoAsm Headers project available at Donkey's Stable).
+The GoAsm Headers are needed for Easy Code GoAsm to work (please see the Using the GoAsm headers topic).

 Robert Bieber For allowing to include his excellent File Shredder and the RGG (a GDI demo) projects as Easy Code examples.